2030 in public domain: United States

-Notable literary works entering the public domain include the first English translation of The Death Ship, P. G. Wodehouse's novel Thank You, Jeeves and its sequel Right Ho, Jeeves, F. Scott Fitzgerald's novel Tender Is the Night, John Dickson Carr's mystery novels The Plague Court Murders and The White Priory Murders introducing Sir Henry Merrivale, James M. Cain's novel The Postman Always Rings Twice, Robert Graves' novel I, Claudius, Henry Miller's novel Tropic of Cancer, Evelyn Waugh's novel A Handful of Dust, Rex Stout's detective novel Fer-de-Lance introducing Nero Wolfe, Ngaio Marsh's A Man Lay Dead introducing Roderick Alleyn, Agatha Christie's Hercule Poirot mystery novel Murder on the Orient Express, George Orwell's Burmese Days, the first English translation of Mikhail Sholokhov's And Quiet Flows the Don, Hergé's Tintin story Cigars of the Pharaoh as a complete album in its original French black-and-white version as well as the first serialized pages of The Blue Lotus, which introduced Tintin's Chinese friend Chang Chong-Chen, and Lillian Hellman's play The Children's Hour.
+Notable literary works entering the public domain include Agatha Christie's Hercule Poirot mystery novel Murder on the Orient Express as well as her short story collections The Listerdale Mystery and Parker Pyne Investigates, the first English translation of The Death Ship, P. G. Wodehouse's novel Thank You, Jeeves and its sequel Right Ho, Jeeves, F. Scott Fitzgerald's novel Tender Is the Night, John Dickson Carr's mystery novels The Plague Court Murders and The White Priory Murders introducing Sir Henry Merrivale, James M. Cain's novel The Postman Always Rings Twice, Robert Graves' novel I, Claudius, Henry Miller's novel Tropic of Cancer, the script for the Broadway musical Anything Goes, Evelyn Waugh's novel A Handful of Dust, Rex Stout's detective novel Fer-de-Lance introducing Nero Wolfe, Ngaio Marsh's A Man Lay Dead introducing Roderick Alleyn, George Orwell's Burmese Days, the Hardy Boys novel The Mark on the Door, the Nancy Drew mystery story The Clue of the Broken Locket, the first English translation of Mikhail Sholokhov's And Quiet Flows the Don, Hergé's Tintin story Cigars of the Pharaoh as a complete album in its original French black-and-white version as well as the first serialized pages of The Blue Lotus, and Lillian Hellman's play The Children's Hour.
 The first of P. L. Travers' Mary Poppins novels, featuring the more refined version of its titular character, will also enter the public domain.
+Notable non-fiction books include Webster's New International Dictionary, second edition.

 Works of art entering the public domain include Salvador Dalí's painting The Ghost of Vermeer of Delft Which Can Be Used As a Table, Joan Miró's Woman, Amrita Sher-Gil's painting The Little Girl in Blue, Diego Rivera's mural Man, Controller of the Universe, and M. C. Escher's lithograph Still Life with Spherical Mirror, and Jere Miah II's destroyed mural Nightmare of 1934.

-Popular songs entering the public domain in 2030 include "Blue Moon", "June In January", "Love In Bloom", "Cocktails for Two", and "The Very Thought Of You".
+Popular songs entering the public domain in 2030 include "Blue Moon", "Anything Goes", "June In January", "Love In Bloom", "Cocktails for Two", and "The Very Thought Of You".
 The popular Christmas songs "Winter Wonderland" and "Santa Claus Is Comin' to Town" will also enter the public domain; in the former's case, its entry will exclude the more child-friendly revised lyrics (which would later become the second verse) where the snowman is changed from Parson Brown to a circus clown, which did not appear until 1947.

 The original theatrical version of Nina Paley's 2008 film Sita Sings the Blues will enter the public domain; while the film was already in the public domain through a CC0 licence since 2011, however the original soundtrack used 1929 recordings of Annette Hanshaw which were still copyrighted and will enter the public domain in 2030.